Stathis Giallelis: Last years of activity as an actor

 After a passage of another two years, Giallelis appeared in his last-to-date American film, The Children of Sanchez.
 Hall Bartlett's adaptation of the Oscar Lewis novel was filmed on location in Mexico and starred native-born Anthony Quinn as his country's putative everyman, Jesus Sanchez.
 Giallelis received yet another fifth billing, following two veteran Mexican actresses, Dolores del Río and Katy Jurado, as well as Venezuelan Lupita Ferrer who, at the time, was married to Hall Bartlett.
 Gialellis's role as Roberto was relatively small and underwritten, but he did receive a couple of closeups, which showed premature aging on the 37-year-old actor's once-youthful face.
 Upon its Los Angeles premiere on November 22, 1978, the film received mixed to poor reviews, with the primary attention going to Chuck Mangione's lively score.

-Two additional years elapsed before Stathis Giallelis made one more passage in front of the cameras.
+Two additional years elapsed before Giallelis made one more passage in front of the cameras.
 In writer-director Giuseppe Ferrara's 1980 RAI TV Italian miniseries, Panagulis vive (Panagoulis Lives), which examined the life and death of Greece's renowned martyred poet-politician/democracy activist Alexandros Panagoulis (1939–1976), the title role went to the actor whose ethnicity, still-remaining international fame, and age (a year-and-a-half younger than Panagoulis) made him a natural candidate for the part.
 Heading a large cast, he received generally favorable notices in various European media outlets.
 The 220-minute production, however, was never made available to American audiences.

 Career evaluation

-In his autobiography, Elia Kazan faults Stathis Giallelis for having been pampered by his mother and four sisters and never developing enough ambition to become a viable screen personality.
+In his autobiography, Elia Kazan faults Giallelis for having been pampered by his mother and four sisters and never developing enough ambition to become a viable screen personality.
 He writes that the young actor should have devoted more time to losing his accent so he would not be cast exclusively in ethnic roles and his speech pattern could be better understood by American audiences.
 However, Kazan's biographer, film critic and historian Richard Schickel disagrees, stating that Giallelis' speaking mannerisms in America America are clear and distinct.
 Whatever the reasons for the actor's aborted film career, as one of a handful of screen performers known for a single acclaimed role (an ultimate example would be Maria Falconetti), his tour de force in America America provides him with a secure place in film history.

 Later life

-After his years as an award-winning actor, Stathis Giallelis exited the life of Hollywood glam and went to work at the United Nations International School in Manhattan, New York, working as a child supervisor and mentor.
+After his years as an award-winning actor, Giallelis exited the life of Hollywood glam and went to work at the United Nations International School in Manhattan, New York, working as a child supervisor and mentor.
 He retired in the summer of 2008.